BBVA/hancock-doc/docs/guide/wallet-hub/README.md

 ## Using the service

-To Know more consult <a href="./Operations/">operations</a> facilitated by Wallet Hub component.
+For more info, go to <a href="./Operations/">operations</a> facilitated by Wallet Hub component.

 ## Api documentation